eh8302/Weather-App/README.md

 ### Acknowledgments

-Bootstrap for the responsive design framework.
+- [Bootstrap](https://getbootstrap.com/) for the responsive design framework.
-Open Weather API for providing the weather data.
+- [Open Weather API](https://rapidapi.com/open-weather-map/) for providing the weather data.

-[def]: images/screenshot3.png
+> **Note:**
+This API does not support fetching data for multiple cities at once.
+Therefore, I have used static values for the major cities.